ReivenIV/get_next_line/documentation/language C/buffer.md

 _In the context of the 42 school's `get_next_line` project, the buffer size defines how many bytes are read from a file in a single operation.
 The function reads chunks of data into the buffer and processes them to extract individual lines.
 Efficient buffer management ensures that the function can handle input effectively, even when dealing with large files or varying line lengths._

+## **Remember:**
+_In C, buffers are essential for handling data efficiently and avoiding unnecessary system calls during file I/O or memory operations._

 ---

 ## **Why Use Buffers?**